ryancwalsh/encryption/crypto_instructions.md

 For any scenario where Ryan is unavailable (described below), consider getting help from a family member or friend who is very tech-savvy _and_ is someone you'd trust both not to steal our crypto and to be careful with all of the secrets involved.

 1. Do not start doing any of these steps until you've read this _whole_ document at least one time carefully beforehand.
+    - Seriously, read this whole document at _least_ one time before you actually do _anything_.
+2. You should probably also peruse many of the articles at https://www.ledger.com/academy.
+By browsing those guides, you'll at least get an additional perspective beyond what I've written here.
+That website will be able to answer a lot of your questions.
-2. Buy a brand new Ledger hardware wallet, even if you still posses our original one.
+3. Buy a brand new Ledger hardware wallet, even if you still possess our original one.
 It's ideal to practice on a fresh one first.
-The cost of a new Ledger (and the wait for shipping) is worthwhile.
+The $100-200 cost of a new Ledger (and the wait for shipping) is worthwhile.
-3. Find someone you trust who knows how to teach you all about Ledger hardware wallets and Ledger Live software on your computer.
+4. Find someone you trust who knows how to teach you all about Ledger hardware wallets and Ledger Live software on your computer.
-4. Have them teach you and show you and monitor you (with this fresh new Ledger hardware wallet that you're practicing on).
+5. Have them teach you and show you and monitor you (with this fresh new Ledger hardware wallet that you're practicing on).
 You will be using it and learning how it works and how to log in and move funds off of it.
     - If they are good enough at this step, you will be able to proceed with all of the following steps without their presence, which would be ideal so that they are not in a position to copy (steal) our seed phrase (and therefore all of the assets).
 But if you fully trust them and really do need their help below, that's your call.
-5. Disconnect from wifi, unplug all USB devices, and disconnect any networking cables.
-It would be even better to go unplug the router from the wall so that you don't accidentally enable wifi on your computer too soon.
+6. Disconnect from wifi, unplug all networking equipment (such as any USB wifi dongles and ethernet cables).
+It would be even better to go unplug the router from the wall too so that you don't accidentally enable wifi on your computer too soon.
-    - (You want to be sure that no devices are snooping.)
+    - (You want to be sure that no devices are snooping.
+Hackers have distributed viruses that "listen" for cryptocurrency seed phrases that you type on a device that is connected to the internet.)
+    - Katie calls this step: "Escape the internet."
+Other people have called it creating an "air gap" (which isn't a great name for it).
-6. Remember: never let anybody see what you're about to do (unless you fully trust them not to take note of these details so that they can steal our assets one day).
+7. Remember: never let anybody see what you're about to do (unless you fully trust them not to take note of these details so that they can steal our assets one day).
     - Someone having a copy of these details is as bad as if they now fully owned our crypto and you no longer own it at all.
     - Ensure that nobody else is in the room.
     - NEVER take a photo of the results that you're about to see.
 Photos (especially digital ones) too easily get found, especially by bots.

+## Keep detailed notes

-For extra assurance (and so that you have a record of what you're all doing during this stressful time and won't need to rely only on your memory), ensure that there is a screen recording capturing their activity and that you're also recording with a handheld camera (e.g. your phone) so that you can capture from another perspective, including what they do on the hardware device (but maybe cover the lens whenever they're typing something sensitive into the hardware device such as a PIN or seed phrase).
+So that you have a record of what you're all doing during this stressful time and won't need to rely only on your memory, consider having an audio recorder running.

+Very descriptively narrate to the recorder every single action you're taking, whether on the computer or on the hardware wallet.

+But don't say secrets out loud (such as the PIN or seed phrase).

+This way, if you ever have a question about what you saw or what you did, you'll be able to go back and listen to the recording.

+Alternatively (or in addition), you could choose to write notes (still omitting secrets).
+But narrating to an audio recorder might feel more convenient.

 ## Scenario 1 (You still have our Ledger hardware wallet)